-Next, we computed the weighted average weekly values of the above across-store national brand-private label product pair that met all five criteria listed above.

-weighted averaged series by taking each price series for the sample period it was available and computing its weekly average value by weighing each weekly observation according to the share of that week's quantity sold in the total quantity sold over the entire sample period.
-As before, the purpose of this weighing is to give higher weight to observations (i.e., weeks) that represent higher sales volume measured in terms of products' quantity (such as oz's).
-In each case the prices of national brand products were weighed using the sales volume of that specific national brand product while the price series of the private label products were correspondingly weighed by sales volume of the private label products.
-These series then were used to compute various markup measures reported in Tables A1-A19 of the Appendix.
+Next, we computed the weighted average weekly values of the above across-store weighted averaged series by taking each price series for the sample period it was available and computing its weekly average value by weighing each weekly observation according to the share of that week's quantity sold in the total quantity sold over the entire sample period.
+As before, the purpose of this weighing is to give higher weight to observations (i.e., weeks) that represent higher sales volume measured in terms of products' quantity (such as ounces).
+In each case the prices of national brand products were weighed using the sales volume of that specific national brand product, whereas the price series of the private-label products were correspondingly weighed by sales volume of the private-label products.
+These series were then used to compute various markup measures reported in tables 7A.1-7A.19.

-It should be noted that an alternative way of computing these weekly average markup values for each national brand-private label product pair is to first compute weekly markup series for the entire sample period covered by each product pair and then compute their weekly weighted average using the procedure outlined above.
+It should be noted that an alternative way of computing these weekly average markup values for each national brand/private-label product pair is to first compute weekly markup series for the entire sample period covered by each product pair and then compute their weekly weighted average using the procedure outlined above.
 The calculations performed using this procedure have yielded similar quantitative results in terms of the average markup figures.
-The procedure we use, however, has the advantage that by first computing the markup ratios and then averaging them over time (instead of first averaging them over time and then computing the markup ratios) makes it possible to explore the time series variability in each individual markup series and perhaps also to provide some measure of over time variability associated with the markup.
+The procedure we use, however, has the advantage that first computing the markup ratios and then averaging them over time (instead of first averaging them over time and then computing the markup ratios) makes it possible to explore the time series variability in each individual markup series and perhaps also to provide some measure of over-time variability associated with the markup.

-Finally, we have taken the above-calculated average markup figures for each product pair and computed the average markup for each of the 19 product categories included in our sample.
+Finally, we have taken the above-calculated average markup figures for each product pair and computed the average markup for each of the nineteen product categories included in our sample.
 As before, these category averages were also calculated as weighted averages.
 However, unlike the previous steps, here the weighing was done according to the share of the dollar value of the sales for each product pair in the dollar value of the total sales in the category.
-For example, if in the analgesics category we have 24 national brand-private label product pairs, to compute the category average markup, we took the markup figures for the 24 product pairs (listed in Table A5 of the Appendix) and computed their weighted average, where the weights are the ratios of the total dollar sales of the pair to the total dollar sales in the category.
+For example, if in the analgesics category we have twenty-four national brand/private-label product pairs, to compute the category average markup, we took the markup figures for the twenty-four product pairs (listed in table 7A.5) and computed their weighted average, where the weights are the ratios of the total dollar sales of the pair to the total dollar sales in the category.
 The weights here use dollar sales rather than unit sales in order to avoid the problem of "adding apples to oranges."
-The resulting category averages figures are reported in Figures 1-6 and in the bottom rows of Tables A1-A19 of the Appendix.
+The resulting category averages figures are reported in figures 7.1-7.6 and in the bottom rows of tables 7A.1-7A.19.

-Along with the average markup ratio measures we also report their inter-quartile ranges.
-The inter-quartile range figures reported for individual product pairs within each category (Tables A1-A19) are computed by using the weekly time series of the corresponding markup ratios and determining the range in which 50 percent of these weekly markups fall for each product pair.
-The inter-quartile range figures reported for category averages (see the bottom rows in Tables A1-19) are computed by considering the average weekly markups for each product pair and determining the range in which 50 percent of them fall for each category.
+Along with the average markup ratio measures we also report their interquartile ranges.
+The interquartile range figures reported for individual product pairs within each category (tables 7A.1-7A.19) are computed by using the weekly time series of the corresponding markup ratios and determining the range in which 50 percent of these weekly markups fall for each product pair.
+The interquartile range figures reported for category averages (see the bottom rows in tables 7A.1-7A.19) are computed by considering the average weekly markups for each product pair and determining the range in which 50 percent of them fall for each category.